Skip to content

 Java Message Key Navigator

 Java Message Key Navigator is a VS Code extension designed to supercharge your Java internationalization (I18N) workflow.
-Hover over any I18N method call to instantly preview the corresponding value from your .properties files, and use ⌘/Ctrl + click to jump straight to its definition.
+Hover over any I18N method call to instantly preview the corresponding value from your .properties files, and use ⌘/Ctrl + click to jump straight to the exact message-key definition.
 When a key is missing, you’ll see an automatic warning plus a one-click quick fix that inserts the new key in the correct sorted order—no more manual file edits or guesswork.
-With customizable extraction patterns and support for multiple property-file globs, this extension keeps your message keys organized and your development flow uninterrupted.
+With automatic key-context inference and support for multiple property-file globs, this extension keeps your message keys organized and your development flow uninterrupted.

 🚀 Key Features